ibm-client-engineering/sadoc-workflow-on-containers/README.md

 - Number of worker nodes was set to 2 via node selector tag.
 - Customer was using manila for file storage

-### **Challenges we encountered**
+## Challenges Encountered

-- Airgapped installation - Customer wanted to test running an airgapped installation onto OCP
+- **Airgapped installation** - Customer wanted to test running an airgapped installation onto OCP that leveraged their own Artifactory instance for images.
-- NetApp storage - There were issues using NetApp storage insofar as volumes being provisioned but not being available
+- **NetApp Storage Issues** - There were issues using NetApp storage insofar as volumes being provisioned but not being available
-- Cert Manager - customer was running an older version of the community edition cert manager
+- **CertManager** - customer was running an older version of the community edition cert manager
-- Other storage issues - mostly centered around opening of ports to make services available to the pods
+- **Other Storage Issues** - Mostly centered around opening of ports to make services available to the pods
-- Oracle driver - As per the IBM documentation, you needed to add the `ojdbc8.jar` file to the operator.
+- **Oracle Database Drivers** - As per the IBM documentation, you needed to add the `ojdbc8.jar` file to the operator.
 But you also needed to copy over the full instantclient installation as well.

+## Deployment
-### **Requirements**
+### Requirements

 BAW Standalone needed to run in a dedicated namespace.
 Customer also required the reuse of the existing certificate manager that was already running on the cluster.
 It was community edition that the customer upgraded to 1.7.1.

 Customer requested an airgapped installation at first and configured Artifactory on an external vm to act as a docker proxy.
 This was then configured in OCP with an imagecontentpolicy setting.

-### **BAW Standalone for Openshift requirements**
+### BAW Standalone for OpenShift Requirements

 1. Must have required databases available and configured.
 This can be DB2, Oracle, etc. Customer in our case is using Oracle.
 2. LDAP for authentication.
 Can also be OpenLDAP, IBM SDS, or Active Directory.
 Customer in our case is using Active Directory.

-### **Steps followed to install BAW Standalone into client environment**
+### Steps followed to install BAW Standalone into client environment

 1. Customer configured an external VM running linux and installed the following tools:
     - kubectl